|

 to find the genes that play a role in GDV (aka Bloat) ----it was an

-EXCITING opportunity that was just not feasible with my family and dogs.)
+EXCITING opportunity that was just not feasible with my 4 children and dogs.)

 I have also facilitated several private DNA collections for the Briard in